aornueos/aornueos/README.md

 ###

-<h2 align="left">Cybersecurity • Red Team • Creative Systems</h2>
+<h2 align="left">Cybersecurity • Blue Team • Creative Systems</h2>

 <p align="left">
-  I work with offensive cybersecurity, penetration testing, vulnerability analysis, and adversarial thinking.
+  I work with cybersecurity, vulnerability analysis, defensive thinking, and secure systems.
-  My focus is understanding how systems fail, how attackers think, and how technical weaknesses can be translated into clear, actionable security improvements.
+  My focus is understanding how systems fail, how threats behave, and how technical weaknesses can be translated into clear, actionable security improvements.
 </p>

 ---